anitahoroszkoorg/instagram-next-clone/README.md

 # **Instagram Clone with Next.js**

 A feature-rich Instagram-like application built with **Next.js**, designed for social interaction, content sharing, and seamless communication.
-Leveraging the full potential of Next.js, including its cutting-edge features such as server-side rendering, static site generation, and API routes."
+Leveraging the full potential of Next.js, including its cutting-edge features such as server-side rendering, static site generation, and API routes.

 ---